 Depression is one of the most commonly experienced mental health concerns.
 The symptoms can become overwhelming, self-perpetuating, and lead to feelings of helplessness.
-Helpers may feel unsure of where to begin when supporting those who frequently feel depleted, helpless, and ashamed of their struggles.
-This workshop explores a holistic understanding of the causes, impact, and treatment of depression.
-A strengths-based approach is explored that considers the whole person, separate from the problem.
+While depression is common, each person’s individual experience and path to recovery will also be unique.
+Therefore, it is important that helpers have a variety of tools and strategies to support people.
+This workshop explores a holistic, strengths-based approach to understanding the experience of depression, influencing factors, and the recovery process.
 Participants will learn practical skills for building motivation and setting realistic goals for supporting those living with depression.

 Credit Hours (CEU)